Colorado Springs gay club shooter’s case heads to trial

 Judge Michael McHenry didn’t specifically address the hate crime debate, saying only that there was sufficient evidence for the case to move toward trial.

-Appearing in the courtroom in an orange jumpsuit, hands cuffed, Aldrich had no visible reaction to the ruling after crying at times during the testimony.
+Appearing in the courtroom in an orange jumpsuit, hands and ankles shackled, Aldrich had no visible reaction to the ruling after crying at times during the testimony.
 The 22-year-old faces more than 300 charges including murder and bias-motivated crimes.

 Judge McHenry also ordered Aldrich to continue to be held without bond.
-McHenry agreed to delay the arraignment, anticipating that the defense will try to hire experts to see if Aldrich would qualify to enter a plea of not guilty by reason of insanity.
+McHenry agreed to delay the arraignment until May, anticipating that the defense will try to hire experts to see if Aldrich would qualify to enter a plea of not guilty by reason of insanity.
 However, he warned Aldrich’s attorneys that being under the influence of illegal drugs or alcohol can not be considered the cause of insanity.
+Allen said it was premature to discuss the potential for such a plea.

 No trial date has been set.